4 Tips for Maryland Homeowners Who Decide to Rent After a Failed Sale

 Frequently Asked Questions

-If my house didn't sell in Maryland, should I rent it instead?▾
+If my house did not sell in Maryland, should I rent it instead?▾

-It depends on why it didn't sell and what the rental market shows.
-If the property didn't sell because it was overpriced — the rental market will price it accurately.
-If it didn't sell due to condition issues — those same issues will affect the rental market.
+It depends on why it did not sell and what the rental market shows.
+If the property did not sell because it was overpriced, the rental market will price it accurately.
+If it did not sell due to condition issues, those same issues will affect the rental market.
 A professional rental analysis will tell you what the property would rent for and whether that rent covers your carrying costs.
 That comparison is the right basis for the decision.

 What Maryland-specific requirements apply when I convert my home to a rental?▾

-Key Maryland requirements for new landlords: landlord licensing/registration in your specific county (Montgomery, Prince George's, Howard, and other counties all have registration requirements), lead paint inspection and disclosure for any pre-1978 property (Maryland's requirements go beyond federal law), security deposit compliance (held separately, must earn interest, 45-day return deadline), and VRLTA-equivalent compliance under Maryland landlord-tenant law.
+Key Maryland requirements for new landlords include landlord licensing or registration in your specific county (Montgomery, Prince George's, Howard, and other counties all have registration requirements), lead paint inspection and disclosure for any pre-1978 property (Maryland requirements go beyond federal law), security deposit compliance (held separately, must earn interest, 45-day return deadline), and compliance under Maryland landlord-tenant law.

 You might also like